-Annual circulation of the CIP for review and comment will include two new tools, developed for distribution during last year's comment period:
+Annual circulation of the draft CIP for review and comment will include two additional Multi-Year CIP tools:

-- The five-year CIP table, which shows the forecasted project timelines and cost estimates for capital projects from 2024-2028. - Project summary pages, which provide high level information on each project including its goals, scope, and justification; a summary of its near term workplan; and its schedule and budget.
+• The five-year CIP table, which shows the forecasted project timelines and cost estimates for capital projects from 2026-2030 (Attachment 2).

+• Project summary pages, which provide high level information on each project including its goals, scope, and justification; a summary of its near term workplan; and its projected schedule and budget (Attachment 3).

 The CIP will be distributed to the municipalities and counties for a 30-day review and comment period.
-Following the comment period, any comments received will be brought to the Board for consideration, with revisions to the final 2024 CIP being made prior to its approval.
+Following the comment period, any comments received will be brought to the Board for consideration, with revisions to the final 2026 CIP being made prior to approval.